 Forget those tired tropes of college students living on a diet of instant noodles.
-The lucky attendees of the University of Pennsylvania and Drexel University in the University City section of West Philadelphia have a spate of dining options that will leave the college cafeteria-goers of yesteryear with pangs of both hunger and envy.
-Wallet-friendly lunches and happy hours, fab food halls, and reservations to make when the folks are in town can all be found within campus limits.Read More
+The lucky attendees of the University of Pennsylvania and Drexel University in the University City section of West Philadelphia have a spate of dining options that will leave the college cafeteria-goers of yesteryear with pangs of hunger and envy.
+Wallet-friendly lunches and happy hours, fabulous food halls, and reservations to make when the folks are in town can all be found near campus.Read More

 Where to Eat Around Penn and Drexel